Encrypting Heroku Key-Value Store with Your Encryption Key

 $ aws kms disable-key --key-id CMK_ARN

 After the 10 minute waiting period, we shut down all services that use the encryption key.
-Next we stop all servers that run those services.
+Next, we stop all servers that run those services.
 Finally, we send an email notification to application administrators notifying them of the disabled action.
-Expect approximately 20 minutes to elapse between key disablement and service shutdown.

 Enabling Your Encryption Key

-If you need to regain access to data that is encrypted with your encryption key, you may enable that key to restore.
+To regain access to data that is encrypted with your encryption key, you may enable that key to restore.
 You can enable your encryption key via the AWS web console or the AWS CLI.

 $ aws kms enable-key --key-id CMK_ARN

 After we receive notification of the key enablement, we start previously stopped servers.
 When they’re running, we start affected services.
 Finally, we send an email notification to application administrators notifying them of the enabled action.
-Expect approximately five minutes to elapse between key enablement and service restart.

 Limitations